precice/precice.github.io/pages/docs/configuration/configuration-basics.md

 For implicit coupling, i.e. both solver subiterate in every time window until convergence, the configuration looks a bit more complicated.

 Read more about the [coupling scheme configuration](configuration-coupling.html).

-{% tip %}
-Visualizing the configuration helps a lot in understanding the connections between these five parts.
-Do not forget to try out the [configuration visualizer](tooling-config-visualization.html).
-{% endtip %}